Richard Burton in the Longest Day

 He was born Richard Jenkins on November 10, 1925 in the little mining village of Pontrhydyfen.

-He took on the name of his teacher, Philip Burton, whose influence helped to keep him in school and put him on the stage.
+Young Richard Jenkins took on the name of his teacher, Philip Burton, whose influence helped to keep him in school and put him on the stage.
+He is among the most important single figures in Burton's life.
+But, he is not the most famous, as we'll see.

 A young Richard Burton with his teacher Philip Burton, whose name the actor took on.
 His teacher became his legal guardian and was a huge influence on his life.

-But, under the lights lay his destiny and here is his life in some extraordinary numbers, with - particularly for collectors - some figures from his storied on-off affairs with Elizabeth Taylor.
+Whether that was true or not, his destiny lay on stage rather than pitch, and his life produced some extraordinary numbers, with - particularly for collectors - some figures from his storied on-off relationship with Elizabeth Taylor.

 1 - The Big Three